Validating AU Microscopii d with Transit Timing Variations: TTV Modeling

 \subsection{TTV Model Comparisons}

-We perform a model comparison among both the 2-planet and 3-planet cases, as seen in Table \ref{tab:ttvmodelcomp}.
-Based on the TTV model information criterion, the P$_{\rm d}$ = 14.06 days configuration is the most favored case, followed closely by the P$_{\rm d}$ = 12.74 days configuration; in the meanwhile, the 5.07, 13.29, 5.39, and and 11.84 days configurations are not well favored based on their corresponding $\Delta BIC$ \citep[Bayesian information criterion;][]{schwarz1978, wit2012} and $\Delta AICc$, but they are not statistically ruled out.
-The 2-planet case's $\Delta BIC$ and $\Delta AICc$ are much larger, and the 2-planet model can be rejected.
-Next, we checked the robustness of the results by including only the high-precision TTVs, namely the TESS + Spitzer + SPIRou + CHEOPS joint modeling, and performing the best fit modeling and MCMC calculations.
-Then we did a model comparison of the results (Table \ref{tab:ttvmodelcomp-hp}).
-This time, the 12.74-day case is the most favored, followed very closely by the 14.06-day case.
-In the meanwhile, the 5.07-day case is not as favored, and the 5.39, 13.29, and 11.84-day cases remain disfavored but not statistically ruled out.
-Again, the 2-planet case is statistically ruled out due to its significantly high $\Delta BIC$ and $\Delta AICc$.
+We perform a model comparison among both the 2-planet and 3-planet cases, as seen in Table \ref{tab:ttv_mod_comp}.
+Based on the TTV model information criterion, the P$_{\rm d}$ = 12.7 days configuration is the most favored overall, and the P$_{\rm d}$ = 6.47 days configuration is the most favored among the inner d cases, followed closely by the 6.20-day and 5.86-day cases.
+All other configurations are not as well favored based on their corresponding $\Delta BIC$ \citep[Bayesian information criterion;][]{schwarz1978, wit2012} and $\Delta AIC_{c}$, but they are not statistically ruled out.
+The 2-planet cases' $\Delta BIC$ and $\Delta AIC_{c}$ are much larger, so both 2-planet models can be rejected.

+Next, we checked the robustness of the results by including only the high-precision TTVs, namely the TESS + Spitzer + SPIRou + CHEOPS joint modeling and performing the best fit modeling and MCMC calculations, then we did a model comparison of the results (Table \ref{tab:ttv_mod_comp_hp}).
+This time, the 14.1-day case is the most favored overall followed closely by the 12.7-day case, and the 5.39-day case is the most favored among the inner d cases; all other cases are disfavored but not statistically ruled out.
+Again, the 2-planet cases are statistically ruled out due to their significantly high $\Delta BIC$ and $\Delta AIC_{c}$.

+Taking into consideration with both model comparisons, the 12.7-day, 14.1-day, 5.39-day, and 6.20-day cases are consistently favored while the 12.6-day, 11.9-day, 5.64-day, 5.08-day, and both 2-planet cases are consistently disfavored relative to the other cases.
+The 5.86 and 6.47-day cases are inconsistent, with both being more relatively favored in the all-TTVs model comparison and much less so in the high-precision TTVs model comparison.

-We did not explore randomly removing individual TTVs to evaluate the robustness of these results, and the dependence of our results on particular TTV measurements.
+We did not explore randomly removing individual TTVs to evaluate the robustness of these results and the dependence of our results on particular TTV measurements.
 Our data set is notably heterogeneous, and some of the earlier observations, particularly the Spitzer transit times, are critical in determining the super-period because they sparsely fill in the TTV curve.
 Thus, as would expected, our results are highly dependent on these space-based timing measurements.
-Conversely, for the 2021 season, we have much denser transit timing sampling, and thus our results will be less impacted the removal of those data sets.
+Conversely, for the 2021 season, we have much denser transit timing sampling, and thus our results will be less impacted by the removal of those data sets.